openintegrationhub/Data-and-Domain-Models/Protocols/2018-01-02WorkgroupTelko.md

 ## Workshop agenda planning
 * Expanding the prototype by including a smart data framework (data hub) component on the elastic.io platform
   - What can be done without the support of elastic.io?
   - _Josef:_ The "data hub component" is not problematic.
-Elastic.io needs to be asked for support, when it comes to the mapping of the tree structure (aggregates)
+Elastic.io needs to be asked for support, when it comes to the mapping of tree structures (aggregates)
   - A call with Igor needs to be arranged prior to the workshop to discuss the next steps of the prototype
 * Test models with real data and adjust the model
 * Explicit feedback by the architects & developers for further discussions